Strength Training for Irish Dancers - Why it's Essential

 Continue following the TT Blog for strengthening exercises targeting the specific muscles Irish dancers need to improve technique.

 Irish dance strength & conditioning, ANYTIME, ANYWHERE!
-Join the Target Training Online Institute today and receive your first month with the 'Trainer' subscription FREE with the code 1MONTHFREE at checkout.
+Join the Target Training Online Institute today and get a FREE 14-day trial of the Trainer subscription, no code needed.

 Get started at institute.targettrainingdance.com